familiarcow/CBTX/docs/cbtx.md

-# CBTX - cbBTC Exchange Documentation
+# fromBase Exchange Documentation

 ## Overview
-CBTX is a decentralized exchange application that allows users to swap between cbBTC and other assets on the Base network.
+fromBase is a decentralized exchange application that allows users to swap between cbBTC and other assets on the Base network.
 The application provides a user-friendly interface for token swaps with real-time quotes and transaction management.

 ## Architecture